burtonsamograd/anser/README.md

 farenheight = celcius * constant + 32;
 ```

+This example has 2 'variables' or terminals to the compuatation
+network: farenhight and celcius.
+There is also an internal variable
+to compute the constant 9/5.

-Once we've setup the computation network equation, you can do the
+Once we've setup the computation network equation, you can evaulate
-following:
+the equation by doing the following:

 ```c
 celcius.set(0);
 assert(farenheight.get() == 32);
 ```

-But, unlike a normal eqation, we can also do it in reverse:
+But, unlike a normal programming statement, we can also compute it in
+reverse:

 ```c
 farenheight.set(32);